tej-carpenter/voice-controlled-presentation-viewer/README.md

 5. Place the exported files in the `assets/audio-model/` directory
 6. Update the model URL in the `loadSpeechModel()` function in `script.js`

+## Customized Voice Model

+- Click [here](https://teachablemachine.withgoogle.com/models/uF02xfANf/) to access the custom model documentation
+- the model accepts only 'next' and 'previous' commands.
+- This model is not well trained because it was trained in a hostel room of NIT Trichy.

 ## License

 This project is released under the MIT License.